You’ve scheduled a week of Instagram content, but now you can't find it. Where did it go? Did it save as a draft, or is it actually queued up?

 - Instagram App: You can schedule posts up to 75 days in advance.

-- Meta Business Suite: The official limit isn't stated, but you can typically schedule content several months out, making it suitable for quarterly planning.
+- Meta Business Suite: You can typically schedule content up to 6 months out, making it suitable for quarterly planning.

 - Third-Party Tools: Professional schedulers like PostPlanify are built for long-term planning, often allowing you to schedule content a full year or more in advance.